Mixed Voltage Angle and Frequency Droop Control for Transient Stability of Interconnected Microgrids with Loss of PMU Measurements: Preliminaries

+Stability of interconnected microgrids is typically guaranteed by hierarchical control \cite{guerrero2011hierarchical} comprised of (i) a primary control layer to ensure proper load sharing between microgrids, and (ii) a secondary control layer to ensure system stability by eliminating frequency and voltage deviations.

-Traditionally, the real and reactive power injections are regulated to desired set points (to compensate for the generation-load mismatch) by frequency droop and voltage droop controllers respectively, termed as primary controllers.
-However, in converter interfaced microgrids, direct control of the voltage phase angle by fast-acting power electronics has emerged as an attractive alternative to classical frequency droop control \cite{majumder2010power}\cite{zhang2016transient}.
-Such angle droop control techniques have been enabled by advances in traditional and micro phasor measurement unit (PMU) technology that have made it possible to obtain accurate angle measurements in real-time \cite{olivares2014trends}.
+\textbf{Frequency Droop Control:} Traditionally, the real and reactive power injections are regulated to desired set points (to compensate for the generation-load mismatch) by frequency droop and voltage droop controllers respectively, termed as primary controllers.
+For every $i \in \mathcal{V}$, the error dynamics of the microgrid (with frequency and voltage droop control) connected to bus $i$ are given by